Haitian Vodou: Definitions and terminology

-Vodou is a religion.
-More specifically, scholars have characterised it as an Afro-Haitian religion, and as Haiti's "national religion".
-Its main structure derives from the African traditional religions of West and Central Africa which were brought to Haiti by enslaved Africans between the 16th and 19th centuries.
-Of these, the greatest influences came from the Fon and Bakongo peoples.
-On the island, these African religions mixed with the iconography of European-derived traditions such as Catholicism and Freemasonry, taking the form of Vodou around the mid-18th century.
-In combining varied influences, Vodou has often been described as syncretic, a product of creolization, or alternatively as a "symbiosis".
+Vodou is a religion, sometimes considered Haiti's "national religion".
+Its main structure derives from the West and Central African traditional religions brought to Haiti by enslaved Africans between the 16th and 19th centuries, especially those of the Fon and Bakongo peoples.
+On the island, these African religions mixed with the iconography of European-derived traditions like Roman Catholicism and Freemasonry, taking the form of Vodou around the mid-18th century.
+In this, Vodou is syncretic, a symbiosis, or a product of creolization.

-As formed in Haiti, Vodou represented "a new religion", "a creolized New World system", one that differs in many ways from African traditional religions.
-The scholar Leslie Desmangles therefore called it an "African-derived tradition", Ina J. Fandrich termed it a "neo-African religion", and Markel Thylefors called it an "Afro-Latin American religion".
-Several other African diasporic religions found in the Americas formed in a similar way, and owing to their shared origins in West African traditional religion, Vodou has been characterized as a "sister religion" of Cuban Santería and Brazilian Candomblé, with which it shares a number of beliefs and practices.
+As formed in Haiti, Vodou represented "a new religion", "a creolized New World system", which differed in many ways from African traditional religions.
+The scholar Leslie Desmangles therefore called it an "African-derived tradition", Ina J. Fandrich termed it a "neo-African religion", and Markel Thylefors an "Afro-Latin American religion".
+Several other African diasporic religions from the Americas formed in a similar way, and owing to their shared origins in West African traditional religion, Vodou has been characterized as a "sister religion" of Cuban Santería and Brazilian Candomblé.

 Vodou has no central institutional authority, no single leader, and no developed body of doctrine.
-It thus has no orthodoxy, no central liturgy, and no formal creed.
-Developing over the course of several centuries, it has changed over time.
+It has no orthodoxy, no central liturgy, and no formal creed.
+Developing over several centuries, it has changed over time.
 It displays variation at both the regional and local level—including variation between Haiti and the Haitian diaspora—as well as among different congregations.
-It is practiced domestically, by families on their land, but also by congregations meeting communally, with the latter termed "temple Vodou".
+It is practiced domestically, by families on their land, but also by congregations meeting at communal temples.

-In Haitian culture, religions are not generally deemed totally autonomous.
-Many Haitians thus practice both Vodou and Roman Catholicism, with Vodouists usually regarding themselves as Roman Catholics.
+In Haitian culture, religions are not generally deemed wholly autonomous.
+Many Haitians practice both Vodou and Roman Catholicism, with Vodouists usually considering themselves Roman Catholics.
 In Haiti, some Vodouists have also practiced Protestantism, Mormonism, or Freemasonry; in Cuba they have involved themselves in Santería, and in the United States with modern Paganism.
 Vodou has also absorbed elements from other contexts; in Cuba, some Vodouists have adopted elements from Spiritism.
 Influenced by the Négritude movement, other Vodouists have sought to remove Roman Catholic and other European influences from their practice of Vodou.

 Terminology

-In English, Vodou's practitioners are termed Vodouists; in French and Haitian Creole, they are called Vodouisants or Vodouyizan.
-Another term for adherents is sèvitè (serviteurs, "devotees"), reflecting their self-description as people who sèvi lwa ("serve the lwa"), the supernatural beings that play a central role in Vodou.
+In English, Vodou's practitioners are termed Vodouists; in French, they are Vodouisants, and in Haitian Creole, Vodouyizan.
+Another term for adherents is sèvitè (serviteurs, "devotees"), reflecting their self-description as people who sèvi lwa ("serve the lwa"), the supernatural beings that are central to Vodou.